PanIQ Escape Room: Rooms

 The general objective of participants in each room is the same: to find a way to get out before the time runs out.

 In the Geek Room in Silicon Valley, startup employees are physically trapped in a room, with one hour to solve the puzzles.
 In 2016, the Geek Room was updated to add more drama, with players having to avoid explosives laid by their coked up boss.
-The San Francisco location also includes "Prison" and "Psycho" rooms.
-The PanIQ Room in Hollywood Hills has two rooms, with military bunker and lunatic asylum themes.
+The San Francisco location also includes "Wizards" and "Medieval" rooms..
 Other popular themes are The Wild West in Phoenix, The Mob in Chicago and The Perfect Crime in Washington D.C.

-Role players, game designers, electrical engineers, carpenters, physicists, chemists and magicians take part in the designing and manufacturing of the games.

-Experimentation which is needed to get out of the rooms promotes teamwork.
-Google, Cisco Systems, Hewlett-Packard and other Fortune 500 companies have used PanIQ rooms as a team building exercise.

 PanIQ's recently built rooms include: The Haunted Manor, The Time Machine, Zombie Outbreak, Atlantis Rising, Casino Heist, Cartel Crackdown, Wizard Trials.
 One of the first escape rooms in the US, their Insane Asylum room was first built in 2014, and its newer iterations opened in 2022.

 In the US, PanIQ started with building first generation escape rooms in 2014, and in 2022, most of their rooms are GEN3.
 Also, the company has been working on a fourth generation room since 2020.